The Blueprint 2: The Gift & The Curse

-The Blueprint 2: The Gift & the Curse (stylized as The Blueprint²: The Gift & the Curse) is the seventh studio album by American rapper Jay-Z. It was released on November 12, 2002, by Roc-A-Fella Records and Island Def Jam Music Group as a double album.
-It serves as a direct sequel to his previous album, The Blueprint (2001).
-It was supported by two singles that peaked within the top ten of the Billboard Hot 100: "'03 Bonnie & Clyde" (featuring Beyoncé Knowles) and "Excuse Me Miss".
+The Blueprint 2: The Gift & the Curse (stylized as The Blueprint²: The Gift & the Curse) is the seventh studio album by American rapper Jay-Z. It was released on November 12, 2002, by Roc-A-Fella Records and Island Def Jam Music Group.
+It is a double album, consisting of the pop rap-oriented The Gift and the hardcore hip-hop-focused The Curse.
+Like The Blueprint (2001), it was primarily produced by Just Blaze and Kanye West.
+Guest appearances include West, Faith Evans, the Notorious B.I.G, Dr. Dre, Rakim, Beyoncé, Sean Paul, Lenny Kravitz, Beanie Sigel, and Scarface, among others.

-The Blueprint 2: The Gift and the Curse debuted atop the Billboard 200 with first-week sales of 545,000 units, while it received triple platinum certification by the Recording Industry Association of America (RIAA).
-Along with generally average or mixed reviews from music critics, Jay-Z himself cited the album as his second-worst due to its overabundance of tracks.
+The Blueprint 2 debuted atop the Billboard 200 with first-week sales of 545,000 units, and received triple platinum certification by the Recording Industry Association of America (RIAA).
+It was supported by two singles that peaked within the top ten of the Billboard Hot 100: "'03 Bonnie & Clyde" (featuring Beyoncé) and "Excuse Me Miss".
+It received lukewarm reviews from music critics, who praised Jay-Z's performances, but found it inconsistent and criticized the length.
+In 2013, Jay-Z said he considers it one of his worst albums due to its overabundance of tracks.
 A one-disc reissue, Blueprint 2.1, was released in 2003.